kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

           What is the phone resolution and file type of the videos I can create with Behtar Ads?
         answer: >-
-          All videos can be downlaoded in MP4 format. supported any phone resolution.
+          All videos can be downloded in MP4 format.
+Supported on any phone resolution.
         type: faq_item
       - question: Do you save debit / credit card details?